Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Common foods causing intolerance:

-• Lactose intolerance: lactose is a sugar present in milk and dairy products, a very common form of food intolerance.
+• Lactose intolerance: lactose is a sugar in milk and dairy products, a common form of food intolerance.

-Severe forms usually present in early childhood with severe diarrhea, distention, and abdominal pain.
-But also, it can present with mild symptoms in adults after ingestion of too much lactose, in the form of abdominal pain and yellow stools, and maybe diarrhea.
+Severe forms are usually present in early childhood with severe diarrhea, distention, and abdominal pain.
+But it can also present with mild symptoms in adults after ingesting too much lactose, such as abdominal pain, yellow stools, and maybe diarrhea.

 This article explains how you can become lactose intolerant later in life.